talkpython/python-for-absolute-beginners-course/README.md

 * Create interactive code that has a *conversation* with the user or data.
 * Use functions to make your code more maintainable and reusable.
 * Choose the right data structure to significantly improve the clarity and performance of your code.
-* Create a basic AI / computer opponent for the games built during the course.
+* Create a basic AI/computer opponent for the games built during the course.
-* Learn many problem solving techniques to help you dive right into writing code productively.
+* Learn many problem-solving techniques to help you dive right into writing code productively.
 * See resources to help visualize connections between data created by your code.
-* Work with multiple file formats to read and write data as our program runs.
+* Work with multiple file-formats to read and write data as our program runs.
 * Use external libraries from [pypi.org](https://pypi.org).
 * Add error handling to your application for a polished, reliable application.
 * And lots more